 Again, he ignored her.

 It wasn’t until the noise of the camp had reduced to a distant muffle that he stopped.
 He turned to face her.
 Grinda looked away, focusing on a large mossy root that was bent up like a bended knee.
 He was still and silent, except for his deep breaths.
 From the corner of her eye she could see the gleam of his gaze, more like a cat’s than a man’s.
 Wild.
 Feral.
 He reached out, and she closed her eyes at the brush of fingers against her cheek, her mouth.
 She whimpered as he parted her lips, poking a finger inside.
-She tasted blood and sweat and grime before he pulled out with a light suck.
+She tasted blood and sweat and grime.

 ‘Look at me,’ he said.